Last Updated on 26 September 2024 by Cycloscope

 In 1995, Independent Fabrication was formed.
 What they lacked an adequate workspace, they compensated with elbow grease.
 Treating each build as if it were their own.

-In 2011, IF moved in a renovated 150+ year-old mill building in Newmarket, NH.
+In 2011, IF moved into a renovated 150+ year-old mill building in Newmarket, NH.
 They mostly build racers, gravel and cyclocross, and mountain bikes in all the available materials (including titanium), but they’ve also designed and built many amazing touring bicycles.

 True North (Ontario, Canada)

 True North Cycles was founded in 1993 when Hugh Black started building frames in the workshop of his parents’ farm near Alma, Ontario, Canada.
-Hugh’s dedication to custom-frame building was tested and proven in the early years: the workshop was heated by a woodstove, and Hugh had to repeatedly collect firewood to keep warm to work!
+Hugh’s dedication to custom-frame building was tested and proven in the early years: the workshop was heated by a wood stove, and Hugh had to repeatedly collect firewood to keep warm to work!
 Most of the early frames that Hugh designed and handcrafted were mountain bikes, but he steadily expanded his repertoire over time to include frames for other types of cycling.

 Hugh graduated with a degree in Mechanical Engineering from Queen’s University (Kingston, Ontario, Canada), where he built and rode a number of prototypes of mountain bike frames.
-He was fascinated with bicycle manufacturing and excited about the possibility of dedicating his engineering skills and attention-to-detail to bicycle frame building.
+He was fascinated with bicycle manufacturing and excited about the possibility of dedicating his engineering skills and attention to detail to bicycle frame building.
 Hugh merged his passions for bicycles, engineering, and craftsmanship into what is True North Cycles.

 True North Cycles specializes in the design and manufacture of steel and titanium bicycles for various styles of riding, ranging from touring to road to mountain.
 They continue to hand-build all True North frames in-house, one frame at a time.